gchq/gaffer-doc/docs/development-guide/example-deployment/using-the-api.md

 streams the data from the CSV file into the next `GenerateElements` operation.

-For the generator we have selected the built in `Neo4jCsvElementGenerator` class, this is already set up to be able to parse a correctly formatted neo4j exported CSV into Gaffer elements via the schema.
+For the generator we have selected the built in `Neo4jCsvElementGenerator` class, this is already set up to be able to parse a correctly formatted Neo4j exported CSV into Gaffer elements via the schema.
 If you are curious as to what the output of each operation is you can try run a subset of this chain to see how the data changes on each one, the output should be returned back to you in the server response section of the Swagger API.

 ## Querying Data

-Once data is loaded in the graph its now possible to start querying the data to gain insight and perform analytics.
+Once data is loaded into the graph it is now possible to start querying the data to gain insight and perform analytics.
 Querying in Gaffer can get fairly complex but generally simple queries are made up of two parts; a `Get` Operation and a `View`.

-Starting with the `Get` operation, say we want to get all nodes and edges based on their ID.
-To do this we can use the `GetElements` operation and set the `Seed` to the entity (e.g. node) or edge where we want to start the search.
-To demonstrate this on the example graph we can attempt to get all entities and edges associated with the `Person` node with ID `v1`.
+Starting with the `Get` operation, say we want to get all entities and edges based on their ID.
+To do this we can use the `GetElements` operation and set the `Seed` to the vertex or edge where we want to start the search.
+To demonstrate this on the example graph we can attempt to get all entities and edges associated with the `Person` entity with ID `v1`.

-The result from this query should return the node associated with the `v1` id along with any edges on this node, which in this case is just one
+The result from this query should return the entity associated with the `v1` id along with any edges on this vertex, which in this case is just one.

 === "Input Query"
     ```json